BenHenderson09/OpenMatrixLib/README.md

 # Contributing
 Feel free to contribute, clean up some code or suggest some new features.
 It will always be appreciated.
-To start developing just use the OpenMatrixLib_dev folder, thanks.
+To start developing just use the OpenMatrixLib_Dev folder, thanks.